rolling-scopes-school/devops/modules/10.Containers/containers-workshop/step5/text.md

 ## Part 5: Advanced Kubernetes Concepts

-Based on the content that you can [find in the repo](https://github.com/rolling-scopes-school/devops/modules/10.Containers/Part5), follow the following steps to run your first helm chart:
+Based on the content that you can [find in the repo](https://github.com/rolling-scopes-school/devops/modules/10.Containers/Part5), follow the following steps to run your first helm chart

 1. Verify your kubectl intallation